 My Ceremony Delivery

-This Byron Bay Wedding Celebrant says delivery of the ceremony sets the vibe for the day.
+This Byron Bay Celebrant Blog says delivery of the ceremony sets the vibe for the day.
 That is why I put the effort into personalising each ceremony and telling the story of your journey since meeting.

 I revel in the wording of each Champagne Ceremony so will be asking lots of questions to ensure it’s very YOU.
 My ceremonies are designed to echo the way you are, the way you live and the way you love.